pomme-clic/s-money-documentation/docs/docs/cards/issuing.md

 ## Context
 The card offer is defined by a product:
 - funding source : debit, prepaid,...
-- for who : consumer, business, ...
+- for who : consumer, business, corporate ...
 - what : classic, gold, Infinite

 And by a type of card :